redbadger/react.london/documentation/data-flow.md

 ## Updating content

-If we want to update the content of the site we log into Prismic, search for the appropriate documentent (the React.London community and the contained events, etc), make our edits, and then save and publish the documents.
+If we want to update the content of the site we log into Prismic, search for the appropriate document (the React.London community and the contained events, etc), make our edits, and then save and publish the documents.

 React.London queries BadgerBrain for site data every time a user visits the